angular/angular/modules/angular2/docs/web_workers/web_workers.md

 ### Using the MessageBroker In Your Application
 To use MessageBrokers in your application you must initialize both a `ClientMessageBroker` and a `ServiceMessageBroker` on the same channel.
-You can then register methods that the `ServiceMessageBroker` should listen the instruct the `ClientMessageBroker` to run those methods.
+You can then register methods with the `ServiceMessageBroker` and instruct the `ClientMessageBroker` to run those methods.
 Below is a lightweight example of using MessageBrokers in an application.
 For a more complete example, check out the `WebWorkerRenderer` and `MessageBasedRenderer` inside the Angular WebWorker code.